-DG Elmore became chairman of The Navigators board of directors in August 2011, after serving on the board for 14 years.
-DG was introduced to The Navigators while at Indiana University, when he and his wife, Gini, became involved in a Navigators Bible study.
-Today, he continues to live out the values of The Navigators in his many business ventures and among his family and friends.
-DG and Gini live in Bloomington, Indiana, and are the parents of six teenage and adult children.
+Nate became chairman of The Navigators board of directors in August 2023.
+He was introduced to The Navigators while a cadet at West Point where he became involved in a Navigators Bible study—for which he will be ever grateful.
+Today, he hopes to continue to live out the values of The Navigators in his professional life and community and among his family and friends.
+Nate and Joan live in Ashburn, Virginia, and are grateful to have three married children and 2 grandchildren.

 Board of Directors

 1st Row: Mike Treneer (Emeritus), Marvin Campbell (U.S. President), Nate Allen (Chairman), Mutua Mahiaini (International President), Jerry White (Emeritus), Doug Nuenke (Emeritus)